nextcloud/documentation/developer_manual/app_publishing_maintenance/app_upgrade_guide/upgrade_to_31.rst

 - ``OCP\SetupCheck\CheckServerResponseTrait`` was added to ease implementing custom :ref:`setup checks<setup-checks>`
   which need to check HTTP calls to the the server itself.
 - Any implementation of ``OCP\Files\Mount\IMountPoint`` can additionally implement ``OCP\Files\Mount\IShareOwnerlessMount`` which allows everyone with share permission to edit and delete any share on the files and directories below the mountpoint.
+- ``OCP\Navigation\Events\LoadAdditionalEntriesEvent`` is dispatched when the navigation manager needs to know about its entries, apart of standard app entries that are loaded automatically.
+This is only relevant for apps that provide extraneous entries.

 Changed APIs
 ^^^^^^^^^^^^